VAST Academy

 link to program Facebook page |

-VAST Academy provides post-secondary transition programs and comprehensive support services, which lead to meaningful credentials, employment and independence for students with intellectual and developmentally disabilities.
-Opportunities include vocational certificates, pre-college and freshman success bridge courses, career readiness credentials, and employment assistance offered through an inclusive, relevant and affordable avenue.
+VAST Academy provides post-secondary transition programs and comprehensive support services, which lead to meaningful credentials, employment and independence for individuals with intellectual and developmental disabilities.
+Opportunities include vocational certificates, pre-college and freshman success bridge courses, career readiness credentials and employment assistance offered through an inclusive, relevant and affordable avenue.

 General | |